speedingplanet/class-setup/react-configuration.md

 ## Browser

 - Definitely use the [React Dev Tools](https://react.dev/learn/react-developer-tools), mentioned above in the React docs.
 We will definitely be using this in class.
+This is a browser extension, available for most browsers.
 - If the class is going to use Redux, you should install the [Redux DevTools](https://github.com/reduxjs/redux-devtools) appropriate to your browser.
 We will also be using this in class.